zencart/documentation/content/user/new_user_topics/new_misc.md

 ### How do I change the "Congratulations! you have successfully installed..."
 Message?

 If you want to change `Congratulations!
-You have successfully installed your Zen Cart®; E-Commerce Solution` with your own text, do the following:
+You have successfully installed your Zen Cart; E-Commerce Solution` with your own text, do the following:

 Open the `includes/languages/english/index.php` file and find the following code: